Tsung-Ping/functional-harmony/README.md

 # Beethoven Piano Sonata with Function Harmony (BPS-FH) dataset

 The BPS-FH dataset consists of the symbolic musical data and functional harmony annotations of the 1st movements of Beethoven's 32 piano sonatas.
+More details can be found in http://ismir2018.ircam.fr/doc/pdfs/178.pdf

 Every piece contins 5 labels, including 1) note events, 2) beats, 3) donw beats, 4) chords, and 5) phrases.